2023 Solar Incentives Guide for Crestline, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Typically, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that is generally considered part of your taxable income.
+Typically, there is a small threshold of energy production to meet before your solar system qualifies for SRECs or similar performance-based incentives.
 These kinds of incentives are normally handled by your state government.

 Federal Solar Incentives